PhHermann/FractalParameterEstimation/README.md

 Note that the last case reflects a simulation of a Sierpinski-Carpet using four ramifications under the [p-p-p-q]-model.
 The output could be used to directly estimate the according parameters p and q.

-Detailed descriptions of the main functions and all adjacent functions computing the recombination map can be found via e.g.
+Detailed descriptions of the main functions and all adjacent functions can be found as general in *R* via e.g.

 ```R
 ?FractalParameterEstimation